vanguardbackup/docs/account-removal.md

 ## Important Steps

-1. Before removing your account:
+1. Pre-Account Deletion Checklist:
-    - Ensure you have local access to all important backups.
+   - Verify local availability of all crucial backups.
-    - Note down the servers where Vanguard has SSH access.
+   - Document all servers where Vanguard possesses SSH access.

-2. After removing your account:
+2. Post-Account Deletion Tasks:
-    - Manually remove Vanguard's SSH keys from all your servers.
+   - Remove Vanguard's SSH keys from each of your servers.
-    - Verify that no scheduled Vanguard tasks are running on your systems.

 ::: warning